 - Restricts you from honoring spiritual or tribal beliefs

-- Falsifies or misrepresents spiritual or tribal beliefs to get you to do something you don’t want to do
+- Falsifies or misrepresents spiritual or tribal beliefs or values to get you to do something you don’t want to do

 - Calls you hurtful sexual names

 - Hurts the sexual parts of your body

 - Continually pressures to have sex or demands sex when you don’t want to have sex

 - Tries to normalize demands for sex by saying things like, “I need it, I’m a man,”

 - Gives you drugs or alcohol to “loosen up” your inhibitions